lambdaclass/mina_bridge/README.md

 ## Example use case

-The `example/` folder contains a project that implements a Sudoku zkApp (extracted from a Mina example) and bridges its state to an Ethereum contract.
+The `example/` folder contains a project that uses the Sudoku zkApp example from Mina and bridges its state to a SudokuValidity Ethereum smart contract.

 For running the example you need to: